ToheedAsghar/Practice_CV/Mouse_Events/DrawRectangleWithDrag.md

 cv.destroyAllWindows()
 ```

-- using -1 as thickness to fill the rectangle
+- Using -1 as thickness to fill the rectangle
-- displaying the window atleast 10 milliseconds then waiting for the esc key to close the window
+- Displaying the window atleast 10 milliseconds then waiting for the esc key to close the window
-- using ix, iy and drawing as global variables so that we can replace the values globally
+- Using ix, iy and drawing as global variables so that we can replace the values globally
+- Not a single Rectangle is made, instead multiple rectangles are being made continuously as the coordinates change when the mouse drags.
+So make sure to move mouse linearly instead of curve.
+Else some undefined shape will be made.